kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

   </tbody>
 </table>

-This plan will make us read all of the green book AoST and parts of the red one AoSSA - the rest is left as an optional reading.
+This plan will make us read all of the green book AoST and all of the white WAS one AoSSA.
+This will be the exam materials.
+The rest is left as an optional reading.

 **Introduction and Welcome**